julzaza/wildwitchherbs/_posts/2026-01-17-modern-hormone-advice-vs-folk-medicine.md

 A herb used too early could harm; too late, it might be useless.
 Even diet and daily practices were adjusted to life stage, season, and circumstance.

-This is evident in classical Chinese medicine, where menstrual irregularity was **never treated as a pathology**.
+This is evident in classical Chinese medicine, where menstrual irregularity was **not viewed as a pathology**.
 Physicians considered **seasonal qi, age, and life context**, prescribing herbs to align internal rhythms rather than flatten them.
 Time was always a partner, not an enemy.

+**[European Traditions of Preparing the Womb](/preparing-the-womb-european-tradition/)** before conception show this principle particularly clearly: preparation came before conception, and fertility was treated as a process unfolding over time rather than a condition to be permanently maintained.

 ---